yahoo/fluxible/packages/dispatchr/docs/dispatchr.md

 dispatcher.getStore(MessageStore);
 ```

+_NOTE: This will attempt to lazily register the store if not registered at initializtion time._

 #### waitFor(storeClasses, callback)

 Waits for another store's handler to finish before calling the callback.
 This is useful from within stores if they need to wait for other stores to finish first.